Hamlet (Thomas): French versions of the play

 Dumas could not speak or read English well.
 He needed help, so he selected a younger writer by the name of Paul Meurice from among his coterie of protégés and assistants.
 Meurice had earlier collaborated with Auguste Vacquerie on Falstaff, a combination of Parts I and II of Shakespeare's Henry IV, which had been presented at the Odéon in 1842.
 The Dumas-Meurice Hamlet was performed at Dumas' Théâtre Historique in 1847 and had an enormous success.
 (With some alterations the Comédie-Française took it into repertory in 1886, and it continued to be performed in France until the middle of the 20th century.)Pemble, John (2005), p.
 109.

 The Dumas-Meurice version was more faithful to Shakespeare and restored much of what was missing from the Ducis version, including Rosencrantz and Guildenstern, the ghost, the duel, and the gravediggers.
 Still, by modern standards, it was a rather free adaptation of the original.
 Fortinbras was dropped, and the entire opening scene with the sentinels on the ramparts of the castle was excised.
 A love scene between Hamlet and Ophelia was added to the first act.
 Claudius does not send Hamlet to England, so Rosencrantz and Guildenstern do not die.
 Notably, at the end of the play, as Gertrude, Claudius, and Laertes are dying, the ghost of Hamlet's father reappears and condemns each of the dying characters.
-To Claudius it says: Désespère et meurs! – "Despair and die!"; to Laertes: Prie et meurs! – "Pray and die!"; and to the Queen: Espère et meure! – "Hope and die!".
+To Claudius it says: Désespère et meurs! – "Despair and die!"; to Laertes: Prie et meurs! – "Pray and die!"; and to the Queen: Espère et meurs! – "Hope and die!".
 When the wounded Hamlet asks: Et quel châtiment m'attend donc? – "And what punishment awaits me?", the ghost responds: Tu vivras! – "You shall live!", and the curtain falls.Pemble, John (2005), pp. 109–111.